-Any shareholder who would like to receive a printed copy of the Meeting materials by mail, at no cost, must request one no later than May 1st, 2023.
+Any shareholder who would like to receive a printed copy of the Meeting materials by mail, at no cost, must request one no later than April 29, 2024.
 Any shareholder with a 15-digit control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling the toll-free number 1-866-962-0498 (if they are in North America), or by calling 1-514-982-8716 (if they are outside North America).
-Any shareholder with a 16-digit control number who wishes to receive a paper copy of the Meeting materials may, at no cost, request printed copies by calling the toll-free number 1-877-907-7643.
+Any shareholder with a 16-digit control number who wishes to receive a paper copy of the Meeting materials in advance of the toll-free number 1-877-907-7643.
 To ensure that you receive the Meeting materials in advance of the voting deadline and Meeting date, all requests must be received no later than ten (10) business days before the Meeting to ensure timely receipt.
-If you request a paper copy of the Meeting materials, another Proxy Form or Voting Instruction Form will not be sent to you, so please retain the one received with the Notice of Meeting for voting purposes.
+If you request a paper copy of the Meeting materials, another Proxy Form or Voting Instruction Form, they will not be sent to you, so please retain the one received with the Notice of Meeting for voting purposes.
 To obtain a printed copy of the documents after the Meeting date, please call 1-514-982-7563.